Arshadee/basicparser/README.md

 https://github.com/Arshadee/basicparser.git

 ## Build / Compile and Run the application using my scripts
-In the main project folder, **basicParser**, run the following: on macos / unix **chmod +rx buildRun.sh**</br>
+In the main project folder, **basicParser**, run the following: on mac-os / unix operating systems</br>
+**chmod +rx buildRun.sh**</br>
 **./buildRun.sh**

 ## Run the application only using my scripts
-In the main project folder, **basicParser**, run the following: on mac-os / unix operating systems **chmod +rx run.sh**</br>
+In the main project folder, **basicParser**, run the following: on mac-os / unix operating systems</br>
+**chmod +rx run.sh**</br>
 **./run.sh**